 100% awesome achieved immediately.
 I went out for a ride and 7 women immediately dropped to their knees and asked me to marry them, and those were just the pensioners outside the salvos.

 This image puts the R Nine T with Daedalus into perspective if you don’t own an r nine t.

-At around $750 with my configuration, it isn’t going to win any awards in pricing department, not unless you’re a government contractor getting paid $50 per toilet roll, but the quality is outstanding and I think this was always designed to be a premium product for someone who wants a tidy tail that looks good and works out of the box.
+At around $750 with my configuration, it isn’t going to win any awards in the pricing department, not unless you’re a government contractor getting paid $50 per toilet roll, but the quality is outstanding and I think this was always designed to be a premium product for someone who wants a tidy tail that looks good and works out of the box.

-There are cheaper options like the fancy bike thing that you can consider if this is too pricey for you, but the Daedalus is higher quality and a complete plug and play solution.
+There are cheaper options like the fancy bike thing that you can consider if this is too pricey for you, but the Daedalus is of higher quality and a complete plug and play solution.

 Overall, it gets the nod from me.
 It’s my 1%